 When insurance might help

-There are a few ways insurance policies can help protect your families from the impact of debt when you pass away.
+There are a few ways insurance policies can help protect your families from the impact of debt you leave behind when you die.

 Mortgages can be protected by insurance.
 If you have a mortgage with someone else, this insurance can prevent that person from inheriting your share of the debt when you pass away.